rzsgrt/rzsgrt.io/_posts/2022-02-14-tips-on-writing-documentation.md

 This point not speccific to write documentation.
 But it'll help writing process.
 This will help because sometimes it's easy to explain in verbal rather than write and documentation doesn't need to be in formal writing sytle.

 5. Write readably.
 Since we want to make our reader job easy, we need to write something that also easy to follow.
 Writing with 5 point bullet will be easier to follow compare to one long paragraph.
 Write documentation with instruction language compare to general information.
-For example, one bullet point saying: Execute command A and expect result B compare to "you can expect result B if you execute command A".
+For example, one bullet point saying: Execute command A and expect result B compare is better than "you can expect result B if you execute command A".
 This also apply to header.
 Instead of saying "Custom code generation", we can say "Writing a code generator".
 On the second header, user already know what they will found in this section.

 6. Don't write documentation to fix problem.
 If you write documentation to fix problem, then you shouldn't write documentation.
 You need to fix that problem.